 San Clemente State Beach is known for its scenery and ocean views.
 The beach is about a mile long, at the foot of a steep bluff.
 The campground can accommodate campers and trailers up to 30 feet long, with hookups and a dump station.

 Orange County Beach Camping the Easy Way: If you think camping in an RV at the beach sounds like fun, but you don’t own a camping vehicle — or didn't bring yours along — the folks at Luv 2 Camp can help you out.
 They’ll not only rent you an RV; they’ll take it to your campsite and set it up for you.
 They serve several of the beachfront campgrounds in this guide, as well as others that are near the beach in Orange County.

 Chula Vista RV Resort has 237 spaces with full hookups adjacent to a private, 552-slip marina.
 Amenities include a general store, ladies boutique, picnic area, swimming pool and spa, laundry, full restrooms, club rooms, and two full-service restaurants with waterfront dining.

 San Elijo State Beach is between Del Mar and San Elijo north of San Diego, near the community of Cardiff-by-the-Sea.
 Facilities can accommodate campers up to 35 feet long.
 Reservations recommended.

-San Diego Beach Camping the Easy Way: If you think camping in an RV at the beach sounds like fun, but you don’t have one - or didn't bring yours along, the folks at Luv 2 Camp can help you out.
-They’ll not only rent you an RV, but they’ll take it to your campsite and set it up for you.
+San Diego Beach Camping the Easy Way: The folks at Luv 2 Camp can not only rent you an RV, but they’ll take it to your campsite and set it up for you.
 They serve several oceanfront campgrounds in San Diego.